Ranunculus laxicaulis (Torr. & A. Gray) Darby

 Habitat - Margins of ponds, sinkhole ponds, sloughs, streams, wet swales.

 Origin - Native to the U.S.

-Other info. - This little Ranunculus is uncommon in Missouri.
+Other info. - This little Ranunculus is uncommon in Missouri, where it is found mostly near the Bootheel and toward the southwestern portion of the state.
+Beyond Missouri it is found in few other southern and southeastern states, but is not common anywhere.
 Like other members of the genus, its flowers are glossy yellow.
 Although the flowers are quite small, their abundance provides a bright sprinkling of color in the wet places where the plant is found.
-In Missouri it occurs in scattered counties in the southern half of the state.